Decision problems on geometric tilings: The domino problem is undecidable on every set of tilings

 \subsection{Coloured tiles}

-We assume (by rescaling if necessary) that each shape in $\shapeset$ strictly contains a unit square and do not have in its boundary two vertical or horizontal segments at integer distance from each other, using the potato assumption.
+We assume (by rescaling if necessary) that each shape in $\shapeset$ strictly contains a unit square and does not have in its boundary two vertical or horizontal segments at integer distance from each other, using Proposition~\ref{prop:countable-segments}.
 For each shape, we pick an arbitrary origin point from which we draw a square grid of width $\tfrac{1}{4}$, as illustrated in Fig.~\ref{fig:quadrillage} (we pick a vertex as origin point in the figures).
 We call \emph{checkered tiles} these shapes with the superimposed $\tfrac{1}{4}$-grid.

+The choice to superimpose a grid of width $\tfrac{1}{4}$, together with the choice of coding cells below, ensures that: any labelled tile contains a coding cell (Fig.~\ref{fig:placeholder_tiles}), adjacent tiles have coherent colourings of their common coding cells (Fig.~\ref{fig:forbidden_GF}), and in any tiling the coding cells are arranged on a valid $\mathbb{Z}^2$ grid (Section~\ref{sec:grid_structure}).
+This grid could be replaced with any finer grid (for example of width $\tfrac{1}{k}$ with $k\geq 4$): in that case we might change the choice of coding cells.

 For every $t\in \shapeset$, we define $16$ placeholder tiles, one for each $0\leq i,j \leq 3$, as shown in Fig.~\ref{fig:placeholder_tiles}.
 In the $(i,j)$-placeholder tile, the cell $(i',j')$ is a \emph{coding cell} if $i'=i\bmod 4$ and $j'=j\bmod 4$ or a \emph{linking cell} if either $i'=i\bmod 4$ or $j'=j\bmod 4$.
 A cell such that $i'=i\bmod 4$ is also a row cell, and a cell such that $i'=i\bmod 4$ is also a column cell; note that a coding cell is both row and column.